-- NEW: The Navy is investigating the arrest of a sailor assigned to an aircraft carrier
+- The Navy is investigating the arrest of a sailor assigned to an aircraft carrier

 - Residents of Yokosuka, Japan, called police complaining of doorbells being rung late at night

 - Police allegedly found the sailor on the property of a 72-year-old woman

 - The sailor apparently violated a standing U.S. military curfew imposed in October

 Was it a game of ding-dong ditch, or just a misunderstanding?